danielbrito91/cyanobacteria-monitoring/README.md

 ## Overview

 This project, undertaken during mentorship at [Alforriah](https://www.alforriah.com/), focuses on leveraging data science techniques to monitor cyanobacteria in [Lake Guaíba](https://en.wikipedia.org/wiki/Gua%C3%ADba_(water_body)), considering its significant implications for both health and the economy.
+The model is deployed on [Streamlit](https://danielbrito91-cyanobacteria-monitoring-app-q9d98u.streamlit.app/).

 ## Project description